Scopes-4-Schools Inc. was founded in 2008 as a non-profit corporation. It currently runs two programs to support science and education in the U.S.

 Scopes-4-Schools donates telescopes to grade schools, high schools, colleges and universities around the country for use in instruction and extra-curricular activities.
-Equipment that is donated to Scopes-4-Schools Inc. is refurbished if necessary and donated directly to a school.
-Non-repairable or non-usable telescopes are sold to raise money to fund the Scopes-4-Schools donation program.
+Equipment that is donated to Scopes-4-Schools Inc. is refurbished if necessary and then often donated directly to a school.
+Non-repairable or non-usable telescopes and accessories are sold to raise money to fund Scopes-4-Schools Inc.

 How Can You Help?

-You can help inspire students by donating unwanted equipment, donating money and/or volunteering your time.
-Any type of astronomy equipment and telescope accessories may be donated to Scopes-4-Schools Inc.
+Donations of equipment, money and/or volunteering time are always welcome.
+Any type of scientific equipment and accessories may be donated to Scopes-4-Schools Inc.

 To donate telescopes and equipment or volunteer your time please send us an email at firstname.lastname@example.org.